godnaked/analogue-clock/README.md

 based on examples by pimoroni

+for unicorn hat hd

-tick seems to be off - seconds are off
+wip - tick doesn't work properly and seconds are off